qwerty_logo_header_2024

 Cutting IT costs is no longer a priority

 IT industry leaders can be very critical of their own performance.
 In general, both business and IT leaders can be more negative about general IT performance than they were in past surveys, a new study from McKinsey states.
 Specifically though, the IT executives in the survey "scored or judge their own effectiveness in the industry more harshly than their business counterparts do.
-In comparison with top management and execs from the business side, they are more than twice as likely to suggest replacing IT management as the right solution for their issues."

 These are some of the main issues of a new survey of 807 IT businesses and executives, published by Naufal Khan and Johnson Sikes, both with McKinsey.
 The main point of the report is that cost-cutting is no longer a top IT priority among benefits.
 There's now a strong emphasis on building the business process and increasing the effectiveness of the IT infrastructure.
-The bad news, however, is that IT tends to be heading in the opposite direction and being less effective at meeting business goals.
-Is it because the bar is being set higher for the business aspect of IT?

 The survey finds that "improving the effectiveness of business processes" is the top-ranked IT concern at organizations, up from 47 percent in 2011 to 61 percent today.
 Reducing IT costs has dropped in priority, from 44 percent to 31 percent.